23 May 2022 16:39:00Vienna, Austria 20 May 2022

 On 20 May 2022, the Anti-Trafficking Division of the Council of Europe organised a round-table...

-In a report published today, the Council of Europe's Group of Experts on Action against...
+A delegation of the Council of Europe's Group of Experts on Action against Trafficking in Human...

 The Council of Europe Convention on Action against Trafficking in Human Beings entered into force on 1 February 2008, following its 10th ratification.
 While building on existing international instruments, the Convention goes beyond the minimum standards agreed upon in them and strengthens the protection afforded to victims.

 The Convention has a comprehensive scope of application, encompassing all forms of trafficking (whether national or transnational, linked or not linked to organised crime) and taking in all persons who are victims of trafficking (women, men or children).
 The forms of exploitation covered by the Convention are, at a minimum, sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude and the removal of organs.

 The main added value of the Convention is its human rights perspective and focus on victim protection.
 Its Preamble defines trafficking in human beings as a violation of human rights and an offence to the dignity and integrity of the human being.